vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

       # the password to connect to MySQL
       password = "pass"

-      # the number of connections that will be acquired in the connection pool for this vinyldns instance
-      poolInitialSize = 10

       # the maximum number of connections to scale the connection pool to
       poolMaxSize = 20